HeyItsDuke/MagickToolkit/README.md

 Is this the most optimal way to go about this?
 I don't know.
 But it was fun to make and is useful for my needs.

 These scripts are licensed under CC0 1.0 Universal.
-However, ImageMagick has its own license which is included in this toolkit's "bin" dictory for compliance purposes.
+However, ImageMagick has its own license which is included in this toolkit's "bin" directory for compliance purposes.
 This toolkit is NOT licensed under the ImageMagick license.

 # Dependencies